drohal3/fullstackopen-part3/README.md

 If an HTTP POST request tries to add a name that is already in the phonebook, the server must respond with an appropriate status code and error message.

 ***Solution:***
+Added validation in persons.js backend file.

+## Exercise 3.21 Deploying the database backend to production
+***Task:***
+Generate a new "full stack" version of the application by creating a new production build of the frontend, and copy it to the backend repository.
+Verify that everything works locally by using the entire application from the address http://localhost:3001/.

+Push the latest version to Heroku and verify that everything works there as well.

+**Solution:**
+Created a new build and deployed to fly.io.